lvsekafen/RMBG-2.0/README.md

 # BRIA Background Removal v2.0 Model Card

-RMBG v2.0 is our new state-of-the-art background removal model, designed to effectively separate foreground from background in a range of categories and image types.
+RMBG v2.0 is our new state-of-the-art background removal model significantly improves RMBG v1.4.
+The model is designed to effectively separate foreground from background in a range of categories and image types.
 This model has been trained on a carefully selected dataset, which includes: general stock images, e-commerce, gaming, and advertising content, making it suitable for commercial use cases powering enterprise content creation at scale.
 The accuracy, efficiency, and versatility currently rival leading source-available models.